jcamposforner/jcamposforner.github.io/_posts/2025-09-16-body-frames.md

 ---
 title: "Navigation Systems: Why Body Frames Matter"
 description: "A point in space only has meaning when expressed in a reference frame.
 Learn why body frames like RFU or FRD are essential for describing positions, orientations, and observations from multiple observers."
-categories: [ Geospatial, Navigation, Coordinate Frames, Body Frame ]
+categories: [ Navigation, Body Frame, Coordinate Frames ]
 tags: [ Navigation, Coordinate Systems, Reference Frames, Body Frame, NED, Orientation, Position, Geospatial ]
 hidden: false
 math: true